 When economic theories have been used to try to help the inhabitants of poor countries, often the results have been as disastrous as the efforts of doctors in the seventeenth and eighteenth centuries, who frequently killed their patients or did them more harm than good because of their ignorance and mistaken conceptions about the operations of the human body and the true causes of diseases.
 But now, following the significant advances that have been made in medicine and the understanding of diseases, doctors who go to poor countries are able to help the people who live there, which shows that their theories and understanding of the way the human body works are mostly correct.
-On the other hand, economists have failed to help these people, which shows that their theories are wrong, or at least not globally valid.
+On the other hand, economists have failed to help these people, which shows that their theories are wrong, or they are not globally valid.
 But in spite of their innumerable failures, the great majority of economists refuse to draw the simple logical conclusion from these many failures about their cherished theories, namely that they are wrong, or at least limited in their applicability to the countries where they were developed and others like them.

 The model of Western capitalism, which is an extremely complex norm with a very large number of interconnected models of behaviour, has been successfully imitated by some non-Western countries, notably in Asia.
 But this fact should not mislead people into believing that it can easily be implemented in all countries where the inhabitants live in poverty and want.
-Well-intentioned individuals or groups have also made the common mistake of taking one or several parts of this norm – elements like education, factories, basic health care, and a low birth rate – and assumed that if these elements are established in poor countries, then the other parts or features will inevitably follow, thus ensuring an increase in economic prosperity.
+Well-intentioned individuals or groups have also made the common mistake of taking one or several parts of this norm – elements like education, factories, paved roads, basic health care, and a low birth rate – and assumed that if these elements are established in poor countries, then the other parts or features will inevitably follow, thus ensuring an increase in economic prosperity.
 But this piecemeal approach does not work, as has clearly been demonstrated by the many failed attempts by governments, whether national or foreign, and other organizations, to help the inhabitants of poor countries.
-Economists, imitating the successful method used in science, have isolated and identified various factors which contribute to economic success in the norm of Western capitalism, and then try to implement these factors individually, not realizing that, although this approach may work in physics, chemistry, and to a lesser degree in medicine, it is much less successful when applied to human behaviour.
+Economists, imitating the successful method used in science, have isolated and identified various factors which contribute to economic success in the norm of Western capitalism, and then tried to implement these factors individually, not realizing that, although this approach may work in physics, chemistry, and to a lesser degree in medicine, it is much less successful when applied to human behaviour.
 This is like supposing that wearing a white lab coat will make a person a researcher or scientist, or using the same equipment or wearing the same clothes as one’s sporting heroes will transform one into a professional athlete.
 For example, factories are only one element in a very complex system that produces wealth.
 What is missing are the models of behaviour that are practised by the inhabitants of wealthy countries, which are harder to export and establish in poor countries where they do not exist.
-To single out this one or other element fails to consider the totality of interconnected factors that lead to economic success.
+To single out this one or other element fails to consider the totality of interconnected models of behaviour that lead to economic success.

 Following the collapse of communism, the attempt to introduce free-market capitalism in the former communist countries of Eastern Europe was like trying to make the inhabitants cease speaking their native language and instead speak a foreign language.
 The result was, predictably, chaotic, grossly incomplete, and not at all what the economists predicted or expected.
 Those who advocate such sudden and radical changes in the behaviour of the inhabitants of a country or region do not realize the great harm they may do to those people by their well-intentioned but erroneous assumptions and beliefs.